 One of the principal ways Girton Town Charity fulfils its remit to relieve the needs of Village residents is through housing provision.
-It currently has 13 almshouses, with more in the pipeline, which are intended for Girton families, either to help them save and move onto their own housing or for active retirees who can live independently.
+It currently has 28 almshouses, which are intended for Girton families, either to help them save and move onto their own housing or for active retirees who can live independently.

 Accommodation is allocated following a thorough vetting process during which each individual applicant is assessed in terms of meeting the criteria.
 To find out more about our Almshouses read the link above.

 Educational Grant Scheme

 This is open to all young people in the Village leaving secondary education for further or higher education or training leading to a formal examination at degree level BA, MA or PGCert, or NVQ Level 4.
 The Grant, which can only be claimed against actual expenditure, is a maximum of £300 per year and is intended for books, equipment, tools or other direct costs relevant to the course.

 Hospital Taxi Scheme

 For Girton residents who have problems using public transport, do not have their own transport or find it difficult to drive, the Hospital Taxi Scheme enables them to get to outpatient appointments at Cambridge Biomedical Campus including Addenbrooke's Hospital, the Rosie or Royal Papworth Hospital and some of the pandemic-designated satellite outpatient clinics.
 An annual registration fee of £7 is payable and then taxi fares are capped at £9 for each return trip.

 CarePlus Grant Scheme